 In many instances, the pain felt may get worse when you are eating and when you feel stressed or particularly tired.
 Sometimes the effects of symptoms of TMJ are so severe, it can stop you from sleeping well at night.

-Thankfully, you don’t have to life with the painful and annoying effects of TMJ disorder.
+Thankfully, you don’t have to live with the painful and annoying effects of TMJ disorder.
 There are a number of things you can do at home that will alleviate the discomfort of TMJ disorder.
 These include:

 Although the above may help to reduce your jaw pain, if the problem persists or is recurrent, then you may need to speak to a dental professional about some more effective treatment options.
 These could include wearing a splint that will prevent your teeth from grinding against one another, or orthodontic treatment to improve the position of your bite.
 In very rare cases, jaw joint surgery may also be recommended.